 Bite Your Tongue

-When you’re dealing with your spouse’s parent, it’s important to remain calm and collected.
+When you’re dealing with your spouse’s parents, dealing with grandparents undermining parents gets more complicated.
+Utilize restraint and know it’s important to remain calm and collected so that you can voice your concerns with your spouse to handle (see next section: Ask Your Spouse to Handle It).
 Never speak out in the heat of the moment because you can do more harm than good.

 Of course, if your child’s safety were in question, this doesn’t apply in my opinion.